RichardMorris/SingSurfGPL/README.md

 ![Intersection of a cone with a plane](doc/cone_intersection_sml.png)

-It can be used to calculate non-polynomial curves.
+This module can be used to calculate non-polynomial curves.
 For example a super ellipse `pow(abs(x/a),p)+pow(abs(y/b),p)-1`

 ![superellipse](doc/super_ellipse.png)